charisma-lab/chairbot_central_server/README.md

 # chairbot_central_server
-Central Server for the Chairbots at CHARISMA
+Central Server for the Chairbots at CHARISMA.